An echocardiogram also called an “echo,” uses high-frequency sound waves (ultrasound) to take moving pictures of your heart.

 - How well the chambers and valves in your heart are working.

 - Areas of poor blood flow or injury in your heart.

-- Possible blood clots inside the heart, extra fluid in the heart, and problems with the aorta (the main artery in your heart).
+- Blood clots inside the heart, extra fluid in the heart, and problems with the aorta (the main artery in your heart).

 - Heart problems in infants and children.